Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Main results

 \subsubsection{QPINNs with entanglement}

 If we directly adapt the tensor-decomposed model within the QPINN framework, the corresponding hypothesis space contains tensor-decomposed polynomials with tensor rank $R$.
-However, since the quantum resource cost in Theorem \ref{theorem:tensor_poly} grows linearly with $R$, only relatively small values of $R$ are feasible on current quantum hardware, whereas many PDE solutions require substantially higher tensor rank $R$ to achieve acceptable approximation accuracy.
+However, since the quantum resource cost in Theorem \ref{theorem:tensor_poly} grows linearly with $R$, only relatively small values of $R$ are feasible on current quantum hardware.
 Consequently, restricting the model to a fixed tensor rank $R$ limits its expressivity and may lead to unacceptable approximation errors in complex cases.

-To obtain a QPINN with better expressivity, we expand each block $V_c(\boldsymbol{x})$ defined in the circuit diagram of Theorem \ref{theorem:tensor_poly}, by attaching an entangling unitary
+To obtain a QPINN with better expressivity, we expand each block $V_c(\boldsymbol{x})$ defined in the circuit diagram of Theorem \ref{theorem:tensor_poly} by attaching an entangling unitary